 Available during Day Camp Sessions 6 and 10.

-LIT, or Leaders-In-Training, is a three week program designed for 14 and 15 year-old campers that are ready to take on more responsibility.
-Throughout the three weeks, LIT’s learn about their own self and others, work on team-building, learn about how to work with younger campers, travel with and act as role models to younger campers, debrief experiences with the LIT Director, and design and execute their own service project.
+LIT, or Leaders-In-Training, is a two week program designed for 14 and 15 year-old campers that are ready to take on more responsibility.
+Throughout the two weeks, LIT’s learn about their own self and others, work on team-building, learn about how to work with younger campers, travel with and act as role models to younger campers, debrief experiences with the LIT Director, and design and execute their own service project.